RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 some of these rules ("Let's play aces, 2s, red and black 7s, 8s, 9s, Jacks, Kings, and Jokers").

-In the following examples we assume that the players are :math:`A`, :math:`B`, :math:`C`, :math:`D`, :math:`E`, and :math:`F`, in order of play, and :math:`6_A`: means that :math:`A` plays a 6.
-If you're in *Queens mode* the plays are indicated as e.g. :math:`X_{A1} X_{A2} X_{B1}`, where :math:`A1` means
+In the following examples we assume that the players are :math:`A`, :math:`B`, :math:`C`, :math:`D`, :math:`E`, and :math:`F`, in order of play, and :math:`6_A` means that :math:`A` plays a 6;
+:math:`X` stands for any card.
+If you're in
+*Queens mode* the plays are indicated as e.g. :math:`X_{A1} X_{A2} X_{B1}`, where :math:`A1` means
 :math:`A`'s leading hand, in
 other words the hand that plays first.

 We use the term *hand* to refer to a turn --- usually a hand is the same as a player, but not when you're in Queens mode.
+The concept of "butting-in" is explained in Sec. `Butting-In`_, but a summary of the consequences is also listed with each card.

 Ace
     The following hand must pick up four cards.
 The player of the ace must say "Sorry", although sincerity is neither required nor recommended.
 If a player goes out with an ace they must still say "Sorry" otherwise they will be required to pick up a penalty and the game continues.

+    If someone butts-in, the following player picks up the balance of cards due and an additional four.
+    Butter-in are required to say, "Sorry" just like anyone who plays an ace.

 2
     The following hand must pick up two cards, or play another 2 in which case the next hand must pick up four cards (or play a third 2 --- the number of cards to pick up increases only arithmetically).

+    If someone butts-in, the following player picks up the balance of cards due and an additional two due to the extra 2.

 3
     The following hand plays as normal, but then the *next* hand is skipped as if it didn't exist.